uknwho/DEEP_Learning/README.md

 13) Violin
 14) Xylophone

-The spectrogram images of these instruments were obtained from MATHWORKS, in association with University of Iowa Music.
+The spectrogram images of these instruments were obtained from MATHWORKS, in association with University of Iowa Electronic Music Studios.
 Alex Net was modified with Transfer learning, 70.06% acccuracy was achieved.
 Further modifications on training options led to an accuracy of 88.62%, this was with the Transfer Learning.
 The Results have been shared as "result_1.png" and "result_2.png"

+Neural network "Spec_New_Network based on speech recognition architecture, predicted the instrumests with an accuracy of 100%. the training progress can be visualized in the "result_3.png"